Ph.D., Fellow IEEE

 225 plus technical papers in refereed journals and conferences including

 some widely cited papers.
+This includes papers on parallel program scheduling, survey on task graph scheduling, energy-ware performance optimization, survey on video transcoding, techniques for parallelizing scheduling and video compression, techniques for rate control and motion estimation in video coding, and survey on energy-aware task scheduling and temperature-aware task scheduling on parallel and distributed computing systems.
 He is particularly known and recognized for his research on massively parallel supercomputer design and video coding including being one of the earliest researchers who built a

 software-based video phone.